@paretojs/core

 The main entry point for Pareto’s runtime API.

-import { Link, Await, ParetoErrorBoundary, useLoaderData, useRouter, defer, redirect, notFound, mergeHeadDescriptors,} from '@paretojs/core'Components
+import { Link, Await, ParetoErrorBoundary, useLoaderData, useRouter, useStreamData, defer, redirect, notFound,} from '@paretojs/core'import type { HeadProps, HeadComponent, DocumentContext, HtmlAttributes, GetDocumentProps, LoaderContext, LoaderFunction, NavigateOptions, ParetoConfig,} from '@paretojs/core'Components

 Section titled “Components”<Link>